Ep.022 WordPress Header Customization – Layout Variations (Complete Guide)

 add_action( 'wp_enqueue_scripts', 'versana_enqueue_dynamic_assets' );

-Part 6: Template Part Example
+Part 6: Template Parts

-<!-- wp:group {"align":"full","className":"site-header","layout":{"type":"constrained"}} -->
+<!-- wp:group {"align":"full","className":"site-header","style":{"spacing":{"padding":{"top":"var:preset|spacing|50","bottom":"var:preset|spacing|50"}}},"layout":{"type":"constrained"}} -->

-<div class="wp-block-group alignfull site-header">
+<div class="wp-block-group alignfull site-header" style="padding-top:var(--wp--preset--spacing--50);padding-bottom:var(--wp--preset--spacing--50)">

-<!-- wp:group {"align":"wide","layout":{"type":"flex","flexWrap":"wrap","justifyContent":"space-between"}} -->
+<!-- wp:group {"align":"wide","layout":{"type":"flex","flexWrap":"nowrap","justifyContent":"space-between"}} -->

 <div class="wp-block-group alignwide">